orionguiffreda/prime-photometry/docs/Master_Instructions.md

 http://data.astrometry.net/

-I recommend downloading the 4100 and some of the 5200 series.
+The 4200 series is useful, as I first downloaded those and they've worked (mostly) just fine, being built off of 2MASS.
+I recommend downloading the 4100 and some of the 5200 series, though I haven't yet tested if these are better for PRIME than the 4100 and 5200.

 ## Using Master.py